SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation

 \subsection{SegGroup}

 To learn point cloud segmentation models with seg-level labels on the training set, we propose a two-stage approach.
 We first design a segment grouping network (SegGroup) to generate pseudo labels for the remaining unlabeled points on the training set.
-Then, we adopt an existing point-level supervised point cloud segmentation model (such as PointGroup~\cite{jiang2020pointgroup}) to consume the generated pseudo point-level labels for standard training and evaluate its performance on the testing set.
+Then, we adopt an existing point-level supervised point cloud segmentation model (such as PointGroup~\cite{jiang2020pointgroup}) to consume the generated point-level pseudo labels for standard training and evaluate its performance on the testing set.
 The two stages are trained separately.

-The structure of our SegGroup network is shown in Figure~\ref{seggroup}.
-To fully utilize the locations of instances in 3D scene to generated pseudo labels, we assume that all segments of a single instance are interconnected so that segments can be gathered into instances according to their neighbor relationship under the guidance of instance locations.
+The structure of our SegGroup network is shown in Fig.~\ref{seggroup}.
+To fully utilize the locations of instances in 3D scene to generate pseudo labels, we assume that all segments of a single instance are interconnected so that segments can be gathered into instances according to their neighbor relationship under the guidance of instance locations.
+With the mesh structure of the scene data, we consider two segments to be neighbors if there exists an edge connecting two vertices belonging to two segments.
 Therefore, given an over-segmented point cloud scene, we build a segment graph where each node denotes a unique segment and the edge shows the adjacency between two neighboring segments in the scene.
 We extend the label information of each segment to the corresponding node in the graph, where the red color indicates labeled nodes.
 As the labeled nodes show the locations of instances, unlabeled nodes of the same instance are gradually grouped into labeled nodes through edges in the graph with our SegGroup network.
 The final outputs of the SegGroup are one node for each instance and all nodes are labeled with semantic classes and different instance IDs.
 When the nodes are merged, the segments are also merged into larger segments until all unlabeled segments are merged into nearby labeled segments.
-All points in the 3D scene are therefore labeled with semantic classes and instance IDs, and we take these labels as pseudo point-level labels.
+All points in the 3D scene are therefore labeled with semantic classes and instance IDs, and we take these labels as point-level pseudo labels.
 The additional classifier in the last part of the framework is used for network training.